RoundTable: Investigating Group Decision-Making Mechanism in Multi-Agent Collaboration: Details of Experiments

 To find the best early stopping rounds, we do a greedy search on training set for the following hyperparameters: \begin{itemize} \item \textit{top\_da}: the number of dialogue act pairs with the top coefficients to apply in candidates.
 1 to 5, inclusive. \item \textit{p-value}: the threshold of p-value for a pair to be considered as candidates.
 0.05, 0.1, 0.2 and None. \item \textit{count\_per\_round}: the threshold of how many occurrences of a candidate should exist in a round to pass.
 When passed, it gives +1 score for termination.
 1 to 3, inclusive. \item \textit{score}: the threshold of how many scores a round needs to be terminated.
 1 to value of top\_da, inclusive. \end{itemize}

-We examine all combinations of hyperparameters on the training data, and identifies the best sets for each social choice and environment.
+We examine all combinations of hyperparameters on the training data, and identifies the best sets for each voting rule and environment.
 Using the best hyperparameters, we evaluate the performance of early stopping on the test set.